1996–97 Cleveland Cavaliers season

 The 1996–97 Cleveland Cavaliers season was the 27th season for the Cleveland Cavaliers in the National Basketball Association.
+The city of Cleveland, Ohio hosted the NBA All-Star weekend at the Gund Arena this season.

+Season summary

+Off-season

-In the 1996 NBA draft, the Cavaliers selected Ukrainian center Vitaly Potapenko out of Wright State University with the twelfth overall pick, and Lithuanian center Zydrunas Ilgauskas with the 20th overall pick; however, Ilgauskas would miss the entire regular season due to a broken bone in his right foot.
+In the 1996 NBA draft, the Cavaliers selected Ukrainian center Vitaly Potapenko out of Wright State University with the twelfth overall pick, and also selected Lithuanian center Zydrunas Ilgauskas with the 20th overall pick; however, Ilgauskas would miss the entire regular season due to a broken bone in his right foot.
 During the off-season, the team signed free agent and former Cavaliers center Mark West.